BlockchainLabsNZ/GiftoSmartContract/BlockchainLabsNZ_Audit_Report.md

 We have reviewed this document to ensure that there are no ommisions and that the developers' comments are a fair summary of each function.

-## Conclusion
-Overall we have been satisfied with the resulting contracts following the audit feedback period.
-We took part in creating a test suite using the Truffle Framework to fully satisfy coverage in all areas.

-The developers have followed common best practices and demonstrated an awareness for the need of adding clarity to certain aspects in their contracts to avoid confusion and improve transparency.